-Join us in conversation with authors who explore the intersection of arts, science, and society through the lens of their family histories.
-An audience Q&A will follow each event.
+Join us in conversation with authors who explore the intersection of arts, science, and society through the lens of their life experiences and family histories.
+An audience Q&A follows each event.

 Author of Aaron McDuffie Moore: An African American Physician, Educator, and Founder of Durham's Black Wall Street

 Blake Hill-Saya is a classical musician and creative writer living in Los Angeles.
 Born the biracial child of two literature professors, her love affair with books began at age four when her father found her reading one to herself out loud and upside down.
 She is the CEO of Tenacity Communications in Los Angeles.